-The Centre For Research and Documentation on World Language Problems
+The Centre For Research and Documentation on World Language Problems (CED)

-The Centre for Research and Documentation on World Language Problems (CED) was founded in 1952, at the initiative of the Universal Esperanto Association, to promote the scholarly study of Esperanto “and its diverse applications in all spheres of life”; to ensure the compilation and editing of reliable documentation on Esperanto; and to support efforts to present the facts about Esperanto to international organizations, scholarly and specialist associations, and the public.
+(CED) was founded in 1952, as a specialized branch of the Universal Esperanto Association (UEA) under the direction of Ivo Lapenna, to promote the scholarly study of Esperanto “and its diverse applications in all spheres of life”; to ensure the compilation and editing of reliable documentation on Esperanto; and to support efforts to present the facts about Esperanto to international organisations, scholarly and specialist associations, and the public.

 In the 1960s, this research into Esperanto widened to include the field of international language policy and language planning.
 Under the auspices of CED, the journal La Monda Lingvo-Problemo [The World Language Problem] was founded, later becoming Language Problems and Language Planning, which for decades has been one of the leading scholarly journals in that field.

 In the middle of the 1970s, CED went through an organizational reform which led to several new initiatives, first under the guidance of Jonathan Pool, and later for many years with Humphrey Tonkin as its director.
 The bulletin Novaĵletero por Interlingvistoj, edited by Ulrich Lins, aimed to build connections and collaboration among scholars of Esperanto studies and interlinguistics, and in 1977 the tradition began of holding an Esperanto studies conference as part of the annual World Esperanto Congress.
 The newsletter was transformed into Informilo por Interlingvistoj from 1983 on, with Ryszard Rokicki as its first editor (1983-1990), then Detlev Blanke (1992-2015).
 The current editor is Angela Tellier.